simonhw/gardening-services/README.md

 Some features could not be implemented in this release of The Garden Path e-commerce website.
 Below are discussed some of those features that would benefit the site user or help generate more income for the business.

 #### Social Media Accounts
-Users often create accounts on website more easily when they have the option to sign in via social media accounts, e.g. Google or Facebook.
+Users often create accounts on websites more easily when they have the option to sign in via social media accounts, e.g. Google or Facebook.
 Offering this feature would potentially increase user engagement and lead to more revenue for The Garden Path.
 Social media logins could be implemented using the Django allauth package and API credentials generated for the business on those social media platforms.

 #### Message History
 Allowing users to view their messaging history on their account page would improve the customer experience by keeping their website data accessible from the same secure page.